dnsimple/dnsimple-support/content/articles/guide-setup-and-delegate-zones.md

 **Domains at other registrars**

 If your domain is at another registrar, you can enter DNSimple's name servers in your account at that registrar.
 Just follow [these instructions](https://support.dnsimple.com/articles/delegating-dnsimple-hosted).
 Before you transfer a domain from another registrar, make sure it's prepared — [learn how](https://support.dnsimple.com/articles/before-transferring-domain/).

+If you have any questions about setting up or delegating zones, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.